Here’s What Happened When I Said I Couldn’t Be ‘Friends’ With A Trump Supporter

 On several websites and on social media they portrayed me as the “intolerant” liberal.
 Of course, I’m proudly intolerant of bigotry -– but that’s not what they meant.
 One writer claimed I went on an “unfriending spree,” which was a complete lie, as I mentioned no other friends in my open letter.
 I’m happy to report, in fact, that this was the only friend of mine who voted for Trump, including among Republican and conservative friends.

 On Twitter, some Trump supporters have tried to shame me by criticizing me for not debating the issue with this or that interviewer.
 But there is actually nothing to debate or discuss, as the letter speaks for itself.
-These kinds of interviews are solely for the purpose of assuaging the interviewers’ (and followers’) guilt, rationalization, or righteousness ― in this case for putting a madmen in the White House, knowing that even some of their own conservative and Republican friends refused to vote for him.
+These kinds of interviews are solely for the purpose of assuaging the interviewers’ (and followers’) guilt, or justifying their rationalizations or self-righteousness ― in this case for putting a madmen in the White House, knowing that even some of their own conservative and Republican friends refused to vote for him.

 One critic who described my letter as breaking off a friendship over “politics” ―despite my clearly having stated that wasn’t the case ― is a little-known pundit who is gay and who opined that Trump isn’t interested in taking away gay marriage no matter what he’s said.
 Now, I’ve pointed out how Mike Pence is running the transition and is already getting the anti-LGBTQ agenda set regarding domestic policy, and that Trump’s cabinet picks who will run the government departments are a who’s who of homophobia.